ImpMIA: Leveraging Implicit Bias for Membership Inference Attack: ImpMIA Additional Implementation Details

 After optimizing each block separately, we perform \emph{\textbf{coefficient aggregation}}.
 Each block $j$ yields a coefficient vector $\lambda^{(j)}$.
 For each sample $i$, we collect $\{\lambda^{(j)}_i\}_j$, sort them, and fuse into a robust score using a trimmed mean (averaging central values while discarding extremes) and a signal-to-noise ratio (SNR, mean over standard deviation across blocks).
 This suppresses spurious outliers and emphasizes consistent member signals.

-Finally, in the \emph{\textbf{post-processing}} step, we refine the scores through margin-based boosting and distance scaling.
-Margin-based boosting increases scores for classes with lower average margins (harder classes), as these are more likely to contain misclassified test samples and hence stronger membership signals.
-Per-sample boosting also increases scores for points closer to the decision boundary, since such samples are more likely to be memorized.
-Distance scaling further penalizes deviation from the estimated class margin: we approximate the margin $\bar m_c$ as the mean margin of the top-$k$ highest-coefficient samples in each class, and rescale scores by dividing with $|\Delta_i - \bar m_c|^\eta$.
-This ensures that only samples whose margins align with expected member behavior maintain high scores, reducing false positives among non-members.
+Finally, in the \emph{post-processing} step, we refine the raw scores using three components: \emph{\textbf{(i) class-level margin boosting, (ii) sample-level margin boosting, and (iii) distance-based scaling}}.
+Both boosting mechanisms adjust a sample’s score according to its margin (distance from the decision boundary), but at different granularities (class vs. individual sample). \emph{\textbf{(i) Class-level boosting}} is a simple per-class rescaling step, motivated by prior work~\citep{nasr2019comprehensive} showing that some classes are systematically more vulnerable to membership inference.
+Our boost builds on the observation that harder classes (with lower average margins) are more likely to memorize additional samples, so an attack can potentially recover more members from these classes.
+Accordingly, we assign slightly higher weight to harder classes and mildly downweight easier ones via a small per-class scaling coefficient of $0.03$. \emph{\textbf{(ii) Sample-level margin boosting}} then refines scores within each class: following previous observations (e.g., Haim et al.) that near-boundary points are more likely to be memorized, we slightly upweight low-margin, near-boundary samples and mildly downweight very high-margin ones, using a per-sample scaling factor of $0.3$. \emph{\textbf{(iii) Distance-based scaling}} further penalizes deviation from the estimated class margin.
+We approximate the class margin $\bar m_c$ as the mean margin of the top-$k$ highest-coefficient samples in each class, and rescale scores by dividing by $|\Delta_i - \bar m_c|^\eta$, where $\Delta_i$ is the margin of sample $i$ and $\eta>0$ controls how strongly this distance affects the rescaling (we set $\eta = 0.05$ in all experiments).
+This ensures that only samples whose margins are consistent with typical member behavior retain high scores, helping to reduce false positives among non-members.

-Training our proposed attack (\emph{ImpMIA}) takes about 24 hours on a single H100 GPU, or 3 hours when distributed across 8 GPUs.
-In contrast, black-box reference-model attacks require about 8 days on a single GPU, or 1 day on 8 GPUs.
-The target models achieved average test accuracies of 90.5\% on CIFAR-10, 74\% on CINIC-10, and 66\% on CIFAR-100.